top of page

 Level 3 — Defined describes a state that I associate with genuine readiness for JIPM assessment consideration.
 A Defined programme has a consistent system operating across its scope.
 Data management is structured.
 Standards are documented and followed.
 Management reviews are regular and use pillar metrics as genuine inputs to decision-making.
 Horizontal deployment occurs — not just as a good intention but as a tracked process.
 A programme scoring primarily at Level 3 across most dimensions is not yet world-class, but it has built the infrastructure that makes world-class achievable.

-Level 4 — World-Class describes a self-sustaining system that is contributing to management goals beyond the immediate pillar, generating knowledge that other plants or organisations can learn from, and producing measurable results that compound over time.
-Level 4 represents the upper tier of what JIPM assessors look for in the Special Award and above categories, and is genuinely rare in the programmes I have assessed.
+Level 4 — World-Class describes a self-sustaining system that is contributing to management goals beyond the immediate pillar, generating knowledge that other plants or organisations can learn from, and producing measurable results that compound over time and are verifiable against JIPM Checklist C Category 10 benchmarks.
+Level 4 is genuinely rare in the programmes I have assessed, and it cannot be claimed on the basis of activity alone — it requires verified, multi-year performance data.

 The score interpretation is structured in three bands.
 A pillar score of 5–12 out of 20 places the programme in the Foundational band — significant infrastructure gaps exist, and the priority is building data systems, management standards, and governance before investing in analytical sophistication.
 A score of 13–16 places the programme in the Intermediate band — the core methodology exists, but specific dimensions need targeted investment to reach the Defined level.
 A score of 17–20 indicates a Mature programme — and the question at this level is not whether the system is established, but whether it is genuinely driving compounding results, or has begun to calcify into a compliance activity.